cnunciato/shared-config-with-pulumi-and-ssm/README.md

 * `my-website` is a Pulumi YAML project that uses Pulumi stack references to get the names of the parameters from `shared-config`, fetch their values from Parameter Store, and use them to render a static web page.

 * `my-service` is a Pulumi TypeScript project that operates similarly, but instead uses an AWS Lambda function to read the values from Parameter Store on demand.

+[See the blog post on pulumi.com](https://pulumi.com/blog/shared-config-with-aws-systems-manager-parameter-store) for a complete walkthrough.

 ## Installing